Start apartment gardening if you live in a city and don’t have space for a regular garden with these 7 Apartment Herb Garden Tips.

 1. Choose herbs that you like and use most

 Gardening with herbs is easiest.
 A good start is half the work.
 Carefully think about what you want exactly.
-A herb garden (or any kind of garden) takes time, money and energy so it’s good to know what you need before you start.
+A herb garden (or any garden) takes time, money and energy, so it’s better to know what you need before you begin.

 2. Evaluate well the available space

-Next, it is important that you choose a good place for your herb garden.
+Next, it’s essential that you choose the right place for your herb garden.
 That is of course entirely dependent on the available space.
-In a limited space like a windowsill you should probably do this with a few pots.
-It would be better if you have a balcony or roof terrace, you are all set and if you have a garden, the possibilities are quite endless.
+In a limited space like a windowsill, you should probably do this with a few pots.
+Much better if you have a balcony or rooftop, you are all set, and if you have a garden, the possibilities are quite endless.
 What you should think, especially if you need to work in a small space, is that how much sunlight you get there.

 3. Go vertical to create space

 Go vertical to create space.
-Use walls, railings and ceiling to hang planters.
-If you think smartly you can increase your space up to 3-4 times this way.
-You can hang shelves too where you can put small pots.
-Another attractive solution to make a pallet shelve or use a shoe rack.
-If you’re growing herbs indoors buying a herb garden set is also a good idea.
+Use walls, railings, and ceiling to hang planters.
+If you think smartly, you can increase your space up to 3-4 times this way.
+You can also hang shelves to put extra small pots.
+Another attractive solution is to make a pallet shelve or use a shoe rack.
+You can also grow herbs indoors.
+Here are a few important tips!

 4. Grow more than just herbs

-If there is space left grow more than just herbs.
+If there is space left, grow more than just herbs.
 Beautiful annual flowers, foliage plants or long-lasting perennials.
 A lemon tree or a dwarf fruit tree.
 The possibilities are endless.
-You can also start to grow your ow vegetables.
+You can also start to grow your own vegetables.

 5. Provide shade in the hottest months

 Plants love sunlight.
 But as with everything in moderation is very important.
-If your place receives day long excessive sunshine provides a little afternoon shade, especially in warm climates.
-Too much sun can dry the herbs and die, herbs like cilantro bolts in warm temperature in the scorching sun.
+If your place receives day long excessive sunshine, provide a little afternoon shade, especially in hot climates.
+Too much sun can dry out the herbs, herbs like cilantro and basil bolts in warmer temperature in the scorching sun.

 6. Create a nice seating area in your herb garden

-Your herb garden will also look very nice and the fragrance of aromatic herbs will make it a wonderful place to sit in.
+Your herb garden will also look very nice, and the fragrance of aromatic herbs will make it a cozy place to sit in.
 If you have grown some flowers and shrubs you can enjoy it more.
 So it’s a good idea to create a nice place to sit.